 Figure 1.
-Approaches to Estimating Piping Reliability .
-4 Figure 2.
-The Five-Step PFCA Framework for Piping Reliability Analysis .
-6 Figure 3.
+Approaches to Estimating Piping Reliability4 Figure 2.
+The Five-Step PFCA Framework for Piping Reliability Analysis Figure 3.
 The SLAP Database and the 'PFCA?
-Framework .
-7 Figure 4.
-Overview of Database Content by System Category 17 Figure 5.
+Framework7 Figure 4.
+Overview of Database Content by System Category17 Figure 5.
 Pipe Failure Mode Definitions Used in Developing the SLAP Database 20 Figure 6.
-Development of the SLAP Database - The Event Review Process 20 Figure 7.
-The SLAP Database Content (Number of Failures per Plant and Year) 27 Figure 8.
-Overview of Systematic Failures in the SLAP Database 32 Figure 9.
-Simplified Root Cause Perspective on Attributes & Influences 38 Figure 10.
-Conditional Rupture Probability as a Function of Diameter & Material 42 Figure 11.
-Conditional Rupture Probability of IGSCC-Susceptible Stainless Steel Pipe 42 Figure 12.
-Conceptual Relationships between Attributes and Influence Factors 46 Figure 13.
-Hazard Plot - Leaks in Stainless Steel Piping in BWR Due to IGSCC ^[4-17] 53 Figure 14.
-The Five-Step 'PFCA Framework' for Piping Reliability Analysis 58 Figure 15.
-Illustration of the Data Needs - The Frequency of Pipe Failure 60 Figure 16.
-Step 1 of the 'PFCA' Framework - Application Requirements 63 Figure 17.
-Blank Sample Spreadsheet for Collecting Piping System Information 65 Figure 18.
-Step 2 of the 'PFCA' Framework - Estimation of the Conditional Pipe Rupture Probability 67 Figure 19.
-Step 3 of the 'PFCA' Guidelines - Evaluation of Influence Factors 68 Figure 20.
-'Step 4 of the PFCA' Framework - Estimation of Pipe Rupture Frequency 70 Figure 21.
-Conditional Rupture Probabilities for Different AttributesError!
-Bookmark not defined.
+Development of the SLAP Database - The Event Review Process20 Figure 7.
+The SLAP Database Content (Number of Failures per Plant and Year)27 Figure 8.
+Overview of Systematic Failures in the SLAP Database Figure 9.
+Simplified Root Cause Perspective on Attributes & Influences Figure 10.
+Conditional Rupture Probability as a Function of Diameter & Material42 Figure 11.
+Conditional Rupture Probability of IGSCC-Susceptible Stainless Steel Pipe Figure 12.
+Conceptual Relationships between Attributes and Influence Factors Figure 13.
+Example of Hazard Plot of Time to Small Leaks in Stainless Steel Piping.
+53 Figure 14.
+The Five-Step 'PFCA Framework' for Piping Reliability Analysis Figure 15.
+Illustration of the Data Needs - The Frequency of Pipe Failure60 Figure 16.
+Step 1 of the 'PFCA' Framework - Application Requirements Figure 17.
+Blank Sample Spreadsheet for Collecting Piping System Information65 Figure 18.
+Step 2 of the 'PFCA' Framework - Estimation of the Conditional Pipe Figure 18.
+Step 2 of the 'PFCA' Framework - Estimation of the Conditional Pipe Rupture Probability Figure 18.
+Step 2 of the 'PFCA' Framework - Estimation of the Conditional Pipe Rupture Probability Figure 18.
+Step 2 of the 'PFCA' Framework - Estimation of the Conditional Pipe Rupture Probability